zoopdoop/dotlit/README.lit.md

 2. Use named code blocks to embed any number of source code files from any programming language into a Markdown document and then easily extract them out later.
 3. Combine named and anonymous code blocks to include dependent files inside a main source file.

 Since it is a transparent extension any existing Markdown processor can process any dotlit file.
-This file in face is a dotlit file and you can see how
+This documentation is a dotlit file itself and you can see how
 GitHub renders it [here](https://github.com/zoopdoop/dotlit/blob/master/README.lit.md).

 ## Uses for dotlit?